Czech Republic national football team: 2020s

-On 18 November 2020, the Czech Republic, then placed in Group 2 of League B in the 2020–2021 edition of the Nations League, obtained promotion to League A for the next edition thanks to a win at home against Slovakia on the last day of the group stages (2–0), allowing the National team to overtake Scotland, which was defeated in Israel (0–1) at the same time.
-The Czechs were drawn into Group D with qualification opponents England, along with Croatia as well as Scotland.
+On 18 November 2020, the Czech Republic, then placed in Group 2 of League B in the 2020–2021 edition of the Nations League, obtained promotion to League A for the next edition thanks to a win at home against Slovakia on the last day of the group stages (2–0), allowing the national team to overtake Scotland, which was defeated by Israel (0–1) at the same time.
+The Czechs were drawn into Group D with qualification opponents England, along with Croatia and Scotland.

-2021 started on a positive note for the Czech Republic, who managed to draw Belgium at home 1–1 in the qualifiers for the 2022 World Cup.
+2021 started on a positive note for the Czech Republic, who managed to draw with Belgium at home 1–1 in the qualifiers for the 2022 World Cup.
 Above all, the Euros, postponed to the summer of 2021 due to COVID-19, saw the Czech men advance from the group.
 The Czech Republic won the first game against Scotland, who were one of 12 host countries for the Euros, with a double from Patrik Schick (2–0), including a long-range goal.
 The Czechs then drew 1–1 against Croatia before losing to England at Wembley 1–0.
 The Czechs finished among the four best third-place teams.
 In the round of 16 the Czech Republic faced the Netherlands, surprising them with a 2–0 win with goals from Tomáš Holeš and Patrik Schick while the Dutch team finished the game with 10 players.
 Appearing in the quarter-finals for the first time since 2012, they were beaten by Denmark 2–1, having conceded the first Danish goal after 5 minutes of play due to a refereeing error caused by a non-existent corner.

 The Czech Republic failed to qualify for the World Cup in Qatar, finishing third in their group, behind Belgium and Wales, whom they failed to beat (home draw and away defeat in both cases), but they made it to the play-offs thanks to their position in the 2020–21 UEFA Nations League.
 They were eliminated in the semi-finals of the B path, following an away defeat against Sweden in extra time (1–0).
 They were then relegated to League B after finishing bottom of their group in the 2022–2023 Nations League.